 1959 DCAM Nickel Value

-The 1959 Deep Cameo (DCAM) nickel is one of the rarest coins from that year.
-Out of 1,149,291 proof coins minted, only a handful survived with full Deep Cameo contrast.
+The 1959 Deep Cameo nickel is one of the rarest coins in the entire Jefferson nickel proof series.
+Out of 1,149,291 proof coins produced that year, only a tiny fraction survived with full Deep Cameo contrast completely intact.

 1959 DCAM Nickel Price/Grade Chart